-Our trainers have been active within, amongst other bodies; the National Guild of Hypnotists, the Complimentary and Natural Healthcare Council, the Federation of Holistic Therapists, the Professional Association of Clinical Therapists, the Society of NLP, the Association of Therapy Lecturers and the Royal Society of Medicine.
+Our trainers have been active within, amongst other bodies; the National Council for Hypnotherapy, the National Guild of Hypnotists, the Complimentary and Natural Healthcare Council, the Federation of Holistic Therapists, the Professional Association of Clinical Therapists, the Society of NLP, the Association of Therapy Lecturers and the Royal Society of Medicine.
 To learn more about our trainers, visit the about us page.

 Teaching is provided in a supportive classroom environment.
 Each tuition day will include theoretical lectures, presentations and discussions, together with practical demonstrations, group activities and practice of techniques taught.
 The course notes will be supplemented by additional online materials, according to the topics being covered.
 You can expect 20 full days (9am-5pm) in the classroom.
 Training days will be grouped into 10 separate training weekends over a duration of 10 months.

 In addition to ‘class’ time, students are also required to complete directed and self-directed home study and homework assignments.
 Students are also advised to practice self-hypnosis daily and keep a reflective journal and coursework portfolio.
 Although personal study time varies from student to student, you should allow between 8 to 10 hours each week for homework completion.
 Homework is mandatory, and must be completed in order to receive your qualification / certification.